appserver-io/appserver/_docs/webserver.md

     href: rewrites
   - title: VirtualHost Examples
     href: virtualhost-examples
-permalink: /documentation/http-s-server.html
+permalink: /documentation/webserver.html
 ---

-The HTTP(S) Server is build and configured like any other server component using our [multithreaded server framework](<https://github.com/appserver-io/server>).
+The Webserver is build and configured like any other server component using our [multithreaded server framework](<https://github.com/appserver-io/server>).
 Let's have a look at the main configuration of the server component itselfe.